johngkathe/greenhouse.io/README.md

 Node.js - Another default.

+## Data Management
+Postman API - I used the Postman API to test each CRUD operation for robust functionality.
+Currently that is the gateway in which I operate on all of my dummy data.

 ## Security
-Password hashing is handled with the argon2 library using argon2's argon2id
+Password hashing is handled with the argon2 library using argon2's argon2id for robust protection against GPU cracking *and* side channel attacks... which is overkill in this context, but looking for a good password hashing library took longer than actually implementing this library in my code.

-Tokenization is handled with  jwt.io's jsonwebtoken library
+Tokenization is handled with  jwt.io's jsonwebtoken library.